trevorcampbell/dynamic-means/README.md

 dynamic-means
 =============

-Clustering for temporally evolving datasets (clusters undergo birth/death/motion processes)
+###Clustering for temporally evolving datasets

+####Introduction

+The Dynamic Means algorithm is a k-means-like algorithm for clustering large or temporally-evolving datasets.
+It operates batch-sequentially, i.e.